quantumxt/cv4-jet-nano/README.md

 <a href="LICENSE" ><img src="https://img.shields.io/github/license/quantumxt/cv4-jet-nano?style=for-the-badge"/></a>

-This serves as a documentation & reference for the various resources available for the Jetson Nano, Jetson Xavier NX & Jetson Orin Nano development board with regards to Vision and AI based projects.
+This serves as a documentation & reference for the various resources available for the Jetson Orin Nano, Jetson Xavier NX & Jetson Nano development board with regards to Vision and AI based projects.

+> The documentation/resources related to the older Jetson Nano (B01) / Jetson Xavier NX development boards would be shifted to the `archive` directory & the README [here](./archive/README_ARCHIVE.md).

 ## Organisation
-The directory is split into 3 sections:
+The directory is organised as follows:
 - **AI_ML:** AI & Machine Learning related project(s)
 - **cpp_proj:** C++ related projects
 - **scripts:** Installation & setup scripts.
 Scripts for the older Jetson Nano and Jetson Xavier NX would be shifted to `archive` directory inside.